A Complete Guide on How to Install a Window AC Unit in Your Room

 4. Window Orientation

 If you are installing a window AC unit in the south or west-facing window, then it would get direct sunlight for the most part of the day.
-A window AC, in that case, will not be able to handle the extra heat.
+A window air conditioner, in that case, will not be able to handle the extra heat.
 Moreover, the intense direct light can decrease the unit’s efficiency by about 10%.

 Consider installing your window AC in an east or north-facing window where it won’t get harsh sunlight.